jvalrog/atmega-timers/Readme.md

 	- `timerX_stop()` disables that timer by setting prescaler to "none".
 Energy saving feature.

-	- You can disable interrupt definition in the header file by commenting one of those `#define`:
+	- You can disable interrupt definition if you want to use that timer for your own purposes.
+Just comment or delete one of those lines inside `atmega-timers.h` file:

 			#define ENABLE_TIMER0
 			#define ENABLE_TIMER1
 			#define ENABLE_TIMER2

-		This way, you can define your own interrupt handlers on your code without conflicts.

 - Other way is implementing the traditional `delay` routine.
-The function will `wait` until the count is done.
+The function will `block-wait` until the count is done.

 		void wait0(uint8_t prescaler, uint8_t ticks)